 Content marketing is a tool used to nudge consumers into altering their behaviors, instead of trying to hard-sell a product.
 Brand storytelling, on the other hand, is exactly what it sounds like — telling a story that may, but not necessarily, involve the advertised product.

-You can think of content marketing as a tool under the umbrella of brand storytelling, as brands will often use storytelling in content marketing to better engage ther audiences.
+You can think of content marketing as a tool under the umbrella of brand storytelling, as brands will often use storytelling in content marketing to better engage their audiences.
 It aims to help brands become authoritative voices in there specific industries, building trusting relationships with consumers.

 Some examples of content marketing include: